Arts and culture at the ECB

 The European Union is home to a rich and varied array of cultures, made up of the traditions of the individual countries and regions.
 At the ECB we are committed to promoting this variety of arts and culture through our events and initiatives.

-The ECB’s art collection comprises around 450 paintings, drawings, photographs, sculptures and art objects.
-It continues to grow, mainly through acquisitions of artworks for the annual exhibition series “Contemporary art from the Member States of the European Union”, which features a different country every year.
+Our art collection comprises around 480 paintings, drawings, photographs, sculptures and art objects.
+It continues to grow, mainly through the acquisition of artworks for the “Contemporary art from the Member States of the European Union” annual exhibition series, which features a different country every year.
 The series aims to showcase the diverse range of each country’s artistic output and highlight some of the key ideas currently being discussed in the art world.
-Since 2015, the ECB collection has further expanded with theme-specific acquisitions for our different buildings.

 The Cultural Days of the ECB provide an opportunity to celebrate Europe’s “unity in diversity”.
 Each year, they focus on a different Member State of the European Union.

-Following in the footsteps of “Inspiring Spain” in 2017, the Cultural Days will this year showcase the remarkable cultural achievements of Lithuania.
+Following in the footsteps of “Inspiring Spain” in 2017, this year the Cultural Days showcased Lithuania's remarkable cultural achievements.

-We were pleased to take part in this year’s Luminale by turning the north façade of our historic Grossmarkthalle into a huge animated street art gallery.
+We were pleased to take part in Luminale 2018 by turning the north façade of our historic Grossmarkthalle into a huge animated street art gallery.
 From 18 to 23 March our building came to life with colour and movement thanks to Urbanscreen, an artist collective and creative company from Bremen, and Andreas Preis, a renowned illustrator currently living and working in Berlin.